xacaciax/acacia-readme/README.md

 **Clarity is power.** We can't do everything, we can't be everyone.
 We are one person living right now in this moment.
 Get clarity about who you are and what you want to accomplish in this very short time you are alive.
 Get clarity about what you will and will not do; what you will or will not allow; who you want to be and who you are becoming.

 **Do what scares you.** Be bold.
 Seek discomfort.
 Do what scares you.
 (It probably is not as scary as you imagine!).
 This is how we grow.
 We can accomplish so much more than we think if we take big bets, reach for audacious goals, and maintain a growth mindset when we fail.
-Our life is formed by how we focus our attention and what chose to spend time doing.
+Our life is formed by how we focus our attention and what we chose to spend time doing.
 Most things can be learned and achieved as a function of time, effort, and a willingness to try again.

 **We find our meaning in service to others.** Be generous.
 Give away what you have.
 An old Georgian proverb says what is given away is kept forever, but what is kept is lost forever.
 I believe meaning, purpose, and significance is found in service to others.